2026 Salmon Recovery Grant Opportunity – West Sound (~$1.28M)

 Funding Information

-- SRFB: ~$295,000 available (funding released after the September 2026 SRFB meeting)
+- SRFB: ~$295,000 anticipated available (funding released after the September 2026 SRFB meeting)

-- PSAR: ~$990,000 available (funding available July 2027)
+- PSAR: ~$990,000 anticipated available (funding available July 2027)

 Projects must align with applicable salmon and steelhead Recovery Plans and Strategies and be on the 4-Year Workplan or Planned Project Forecast List (projects may be added at WSPER TAG’s discretion).
+Funding amounts subject to change based on state and federal funding.

 Eligible Applicants